pkerspe/ESP-FlexyStepper/README.md

     - manually call the processMovement() function in the main loop (then you have to make sure your main loop completes quick enough to ensure smooth movement
     - use the blocking movement functions, that take care of calling processMovement but block the main loop for the duration of the movement

+## A word on jitter in the generated step signals

+Depdending on your custom code and user case where you are using the ESP FlexyStepper library as a part, you might experience some jitter (unstable/uneven step signal frequency, short breaks in the movement or in general a not always smoothly running stepper motor).
+The reason for this is to be found in the basic principle how the library is implemented currently and the fact that the Arduino sketch is running as a task within the FreeRTOS operating system of the ESP32 and along with some other hose keeping tasks in "parallel".
+When you start the library as a service using the "startAsService(int coreNumber)" function, it will start a separate task on one of the two cores of the ESP32.
+It most cases it will not be the only task running on this core (no matter which one you chose) so it will need to share the available CPU time with at least one other task running on the same core.
+Usually the "setup" and "loop" function of an Arduino Framework based programm will run on core 1 of the ESP.
+To my knowledge core 0 usually runs the Wifi/Bluetooth/BLE stack task.

+What does this mean for you and how is it related to jitter you might ask?
+Since multiple tasks that are running on the same core, also need to share the CPU cycles (for more on this topic of how tasks are managed in FreeRTOS, and the mysterious role of a 'Tick' this might be a good starting point: https://www.freertos.org/implementation/a00011.html) you can get into trouble and see some jitter expescially in higher step signal frquencies.

 ## Example

 The following is an example of how to use the library as a service running in the "background" as a separate Task on the ESP32: